How to Prepare for a Utah Ski Trip

 The same topography in Utah that leads to stunning mountain vistas over sweeping valleys can also present another winter challenge.
 During times of high pressure, cold air sinks into valleys and basins, leaving warmer air in the mountains.
 This is called an inversion.
-Until the next storm moves in to mix out the atmosphere, the cold air is “stuck” in the valley.
-This also means that any pollutants in the air are also stuck, leading to poor air quality.
-Luckily, inversions typically only occur a few times per winter, and only impact the lower elevation areas in the valley.
-The mountains remain clear and are actually a great way to escape poor air quality.
-However, it is important to be cognizant that during times of inversion, unnecessary vehicle travel through the valleys has a negative impact on the air quality of local communities.
-If you’re looking to ski during an inversion, do what you can to reduce vehicle emissions.
+Until the next storm moves in to mix out the atmosphere, the cold air is “stuck” in the valley, which means air pollutants are also stuck, causing poor air quality.

 5. Demonstrate Respect for the Mountain

 Always remember that skiing and snowboarding are risky sports.
 Skiing and riding within your limits is crucial to keeping yourself and others safe.
 Respecting staff and ski patrol who work tirelessly to keep guests safe is critical — this includes respecting closed terrain and exercising patience.
 In contrast, patrollers work to open additional terrain after storms.
 Pushing yourself out of your comfort zone is a fantastic way to improve as a skier/snowboarder and explore new terrain.
 However, it should not come at the expense of the safety of yourself or others.
 If you want to push your boundaries, consider adult ski school or hiring a backcountry guide.